itech-magazine/jan2021/docs/pages/mds/data-centre.md

 Conclusion
 ---------------
-Through this article, it was tried to share few of the common approaches of active & passive reconnaissance.
+Through this article, we shared few of the common approaches of active & passive reconnaissance.
 Further approaches will be continued in subsequent articles.